awsdocs/amazon-rds-user-guide/doc_source/USER_RestoreFromSnapshot.md

 ## Microsoft SQL Server considerations<a name="USER_RestoreFromSnapshot.MSSQL"></a>

-When you restore a Microsoft SQL Server DB snapshot to a new instance, you can always restore to the same edition as your snapshot\.
+When you restore an RDS for Microsoft SQL Server DB snapshot to a new instance, you can always restore to the same edition as your snapshot\.
 In some cases, you can also change the edition of the DB instance\.
-The following are the limitations when you change editions:
+The following limitations apply when you change editions:
 + The DB snapshot must have enough storage allocated for the new edition\.
 + Only the following edition changes are supported:
   + From Standard Edition to Enterprise Edition
   + From Web Edition to Standard Edition or Enterprise Edition
-  + From Express Edition to Web Edition, Standard Edition or Enterprise Edition
+  + From Express Edition to Web Edition, Standard Edition, or Enterprise Edition

-If you want to change from one edition to a new edition that is not supported by restoring a snapshot, you can try using the native backup and restore feature\.
-SQL Server verifies whether or not your database is compatible with the new edition based on what SQL Server features you have enabled on the database\.
+If you want to change from one edition to a new edition that isn't supported by restoring a snapshot, you can try using the native backup and restore feature\.
+SQL Server verifies whether your database is compatible with the new edition based on what SQL Server features you have enabled on the database\.
 For more information, see [Importing and exporting SQL Server databases](SQLServer.Procedural.Importing.md)\.

 ## Oracle Database considerations<a name="USER_RestoreFromSnapshot.Oracle"></a>